AdobeDocs/commerce-cloud-service.en/help/get-started/import-code.md

 The complete workflow for importing existing code includes the following steps:

 - Replace the template code
-- Import database, media content
+- Import database and media content
-- Clear cache and verify import
+- Clear the cache and verify import